-contrast to the scenario with just one coin, these surface currents are aligned in the same direction and therefore cause spatially uniform amplification of B_1 .
-Resonance effects between the coins comparable to a waveguide effect could potentially be accountable for the RF amplifying phenomenon, though further investigation via time-resolved simulations would be required to elucidate the underlying processes definitively.
+simulations would be required to elucidate the underlying processes definitively.
 Regardless of the exact mechanism taking place, the closer the amplifying currents are located to each other, i.e. with decreasing coin distance, the greater the intensification of RF field.
 Increased thickness of the conductive discs has two effects, further increasing eddy currents along the surfaces facing each other.
 First, with increasing thickness the overall eddy current strength is enhanced proportionally to the interface of conductive material perpendicular to B_1 .
-Secondly, in a thicker coin the opposing surface currents are further apart, which decreases attenuation between them.
+Secondly, in a thicker coin, the opposing surface tween them.

-An additional simulation of B_1 field distribution of the coin cell setup is depicted in figure D1 of the appendix, in which the coins were directly employed as part of the resonant circuit.
+An additional simulation of B_1 field distribution of the coin cell setup is depicted in Fig. D1 of Appendix D, in which the coins were directly employed as part of the resonant circuit.
 Here, the excitation patterns were fundamentally different from excitation using an external coil, which provides an approach to explain the non-intuitive correlation of B_1 amplification with coin thickness.
 The B_1 distribution was strongly influenced by eddy currents at the edges of the coin, which created homogeneous B_1 fields inside the coin cell structure.
-However, when excitation occurs directly through the coins, different eddy currents occur and this homogeneity collapses, and instead, highly localised B_1 amplifications occur.
+However, when excitation occurs directly through the coins, different eddy currents occur, and this homogeneity collapses, and instead, highly localised B_1 amplifications occur.
 In contrast to external excitation, coin thickness variations did not lead to significant differences in B_1 distributions.